symfony/symfony-docs/guides/service_container/index.rst

 The service container is built using a single configuration resource (``app/config/config.yml`` by default).
-All other service configuration( (including the core Symfony2 and third-party bundle configuration) must be imported form inside this file in one way or another.
+All other service configuration( (including the core Symfony2 and third-party bundle configuration) must be imported from inside this file in one way or another.
 This gives you absolute flexibility over the services in your application.

 External service configuration can be imported in two different ways.
 First,